Do ESA Letters Expire? Everything You Need to Know

 That said, it’s a good idea to keep easy access to your support letter just in case.
 Most people keep the official copy at home and store a digital version on their phone or email for easy access.

-Travel can be a little different.
-While many airlines no longer recognize ESAs, some travel providers, vacation rentals, or hotels may still request documentation.
-Keeping both a digital and printed copy with you when traveling is a smart way to avoid delays or misunderstandings.
+Travel is a little different.
+U.S. airlines no longer recognize ESAs and treat them as pets, so the letter will not help at the airport.
+Some non-airline providers, such as hotels or vacation rentals, may still request documentation.
+For those situations, keeping a digital and printed copy with you can help avoid delays or misunderstandings.

-Do ESA Approval Letters Expire for Housing and Travel?
+Do ESA Letters Expire for Housing and Travel?

 Are ESA Letters Free to Renew?